 The goal: to help students, faculty, and staff improve communication across differences and create positive relationships with others in the UMass community.

 The challenge: we come from diverse backgrounds and experiences that lead to varying levels of comfort and ability to interact thoughtfully across difference.
 Poor interactions can be very harmful, and worries about being misinterpreted can make interactions stressful.
 These concerns can keep individuals from engaging with others who don’t share their background or lead to miscommunication when they do.

 The plan: Community conversations will be spaces to help individuals develop skills and participate in conversations exploring what dignity and respect mean for each of us with other campus community members.
-All conversation participants will receive skill focused training and materials, be part of a small group conversation around themes of dignity and respect, and recieve a lunch voucher to participate in a follow-up conversation with their small group.
+All conversation participants will receive skill focused training and materials and be part of a small group conversation around themes of dignity and respect.
 Additional resources will also be available online for the entire UMass community.
 In all, five sessions will be held starting after January 29 through April 30, 2019, and we hope you will join one of them.
 These sessions can also be held for departments/units upon request.

 The outcomes: by participating in Community Conversations, we believe that each participant will experience:

-- Increased empathy and understanding of different experiences
+Increased level of empathy and understanding towards different experiences